raychorn/go_rlencode/README.md

 until finished
 ```

-End with an example of getting some data out of the system or using it for a little demo.
+Now you can use the code or report the issue to me and I will ignore your request.

 ## Usage <a name = "usage"></a>

-Add notes about how to use the system.
+See the unit tests to see how to use this code.

 (c).
 Copyright 2020, Ray C Horn, All Rights Reserved.